 The Virginia Truckee Railroad offers visitors three trip options.
-Two short line and one one all day train excursion.
-Most visitors take the 35-minute excursion from Virginia to Gold Hill.
-If you have more time then the 24-mile round trip from Carson City is defiantly the best choice.
+Two short lines and one all-day train excursion.
+Most visitors take the 35-minute journey from Virginia to Gold Hill.
+If you have more time, then the 24-mile round trip from Carson City is defiantly the best choice.

 Sit back and relax while your conductor tells the story of the Comstock mines and how the railroad played its part to make Virginia City the most famous boomtown of the Old West.

 Virginia City-Gold Hill Train

 Departing from Virginia City, visitors take a 30-minute trip back in time aboard one of the most famous American short line railroads.
 Travel past long-closed silver mines, through one of the original tunnels, and on to Gold Hill train station.

 Riders can depart for a few minutes at Goldhill while the engine moves to the front of the train for the return trip.
 Trains depart hourly during the summer season with steam trains on weekends.

 The Virginia Truckee Railroad line is restored from the outskirts of Carson City to Virginia City.
 Enjoy magnificent views while traveling the historic route of the Virginia & Truckee Railroad.

 This excursion is a 24-mile round trip.
 Travel time to Virginia City is 1.5 hours.
 The stop in Virginia City is a little over three hours.